if and how humans are stably aligned

 The human brain is not clearly the most promising model of alignment stability.
 But it's what I understand best, so my efforts will go there.
 And there are other advantages to aligning brainlike AGI over other types.
 For instance, humans seem to have a critic system that could act as a "handle" for alignment.
 And brainlike AGI would seem to be a relatively good target for interpretability-heavy approaches, since we seem to think one important thought at a time, and we're usually able to put them into words.

 Much work remains to be done to understand alignment stability.
-I'll delve further into the idea of training brainlike AGI to have enough of our values, in a long-term stable form, in future posts.
+I'll talk more about training brainlike AGI to have enough of our values, in a long-term stable form, in future posts.

 I'll use goals here, but many definitions of values, objectives, or preferences could be swapped in.